Howdy! [ Register | Login | Forums ]

 An Example

 I’ve created an example of the standalone version, so that you can see what your categories could look like in your eBay listings.
+If you would like to see an example of the designer version in action, see this designer example and this is covered in more detail further down this page.

 CSS & styling is not a strong point of mine, however the example does clearly show what your eBay Store categories could look like in a very large eBay store example, that has many eBay Store categories 3 levels deep.